biocorecrg/master_of_pores/README.md

 $ ln -s albacore/bin/read_fast5_basecaller.py
 ```
 #### Guppy
-There are two version fo Guppy, one runs on CPUs and the other works on both CPUs and GPUs.
+There are two version fo Guppy, one that runs on CPUs and the other works on both CPUs and GPUs.
 The difference of speed between GPUs and GPU is more than 10 times.

 ```bash
 cd master_of_pores/bin